-Road rage occurs in virtually every state.
-It can happen on a rural or urban road any time a driver does not deal with strong emotions in a healthy, safe way behind the wheel.
-A driver experiencing anger or frustration at the conditions of the road, a neighboring driver or an unrelated issue could allow it to affect how he or she drives.
+Road rage occurs in virtually every state in the United States.
+It can happen on a rural or urban road any time a driver does not deal with strong emotions in a healthy and safe way behind the wheel.
+A driver experiencing anger or frustration at the conditions of the road, a neighboring driver, or an unrelated issue could affect how a person drives.
 This could lead to serious auto accidents or disputes.

-Road rage is very common in New Jersey, according to a survey by Plymouth Rock Assurance.
+Road rage remains a common occurrence in New Jersey, according to a survey by Plymouth Rock Assurance.
 The Road Rage Survey asked 1,012 drivers with valid licenses in New Jersey about their experiences with road rage drivers.
 It found that 99% of respondents had encountered at least one road rage incident.
-The most common road rage incidents listed were honking, insulting gestures, swearing/cursing and flashing headlights.
+The most common road rage incidents listed were honking, rude and obscene gestures, swearing/cursing, and flashing headlights.
 Eleven percent (11%) of those surveyed had witnessed physical altercations due to road rage.

 Survey respondents also listed provocative driving behaviors they’d witnessed, including changing lanes without signaling, driving through yellow lights, tailgating, hovering in the passing lane and ignoring rights-of-way.
 Almost all respondents (96%) admitted to engaging in provocative driving behaviors themselves.
 The percentages of drivers in New Jersey who reported experiencing occasional uncontrollable anger were 28% for females and 30% for males.
-The most aggressive time to be on the road according to respondents is the morning rush hour (6:00 a.m. to 9:00 a.m.).
+According to respondents, the most aggressive time to be on the road is the morning rush hour (6:00 a.m. to 9:00 a.m.).

-Many drivers do not like to admit they have engaged in road rage behaviors.
-The actual percentages of people who have felt road rage in New Jersey could be much higher than the survey indicated – especially since almost 100% of people surveyed said they’d witnessed road rage in the state before.
-Your odds of encountering a road rage driver could be relatively high in New Jersey.
-Prepare yourself to respond safely and appropriately if you do come across a road rage driver on your commute.
+Many drivers do not like to admit they have engaged in road rage and aggressive driving behaviors.
+The actual percentages of people who have felt the phenomena in New Jersey could be much higher than the survey indicated – especially since almost 100% of people polled said they’d witnessed road rage in the state before.
+Your odds of encountering a road rage driver could be relatively high in New Jersey compared to other states, so it may be wise to prepare yourself to respond safely and appropriately if you do come across an aggressive driver on your commute.